fixingthenet/fxnet-blobber/README.md

 # fxnet-blobber

 File transformations as a service.
-E.g.
+For e.g.

- * converting a png image into a webp image
+ * convert a png image into a webp image
- * converting a LibreOffice Odt file into a PDF
+ * convert a LibreOffice Odt file into a PDF
- * Taking Odt, replacing handlerbar placeholders and rendering to Postscript
+ * replace handlerbar placeholders in an OpenOffice document and render it to Postscript
- * Taking an image cropping it, rotating it 10 degrees, removing colors to grayscale and output as a pdf
+ * crop an image, rotate it 10 degrees, reduce colors to grayscale and output as a pdf
- * identifying the position of faces in an image
+ * identify the position of faces in an image

 ## Concept